LuckyJimJD/CivilProcedure/_notes/Contribution_Indemnification.md

 course: Civil Procedure
 title: Joinder
-subtitle: "Indemnification & Contribution Under Rules 13(g) & (14(a)"
+subtitle: "Indemnification & Contribution Claims Under Rules 13(g) & (14(a)"
 author: Prof. Fink
 affiliation: Elon Law School

 ---

+# Joinder of Indemnification & Contribution Claims

-FRCP Rules 13(g) and 14(a) contain similar language about claims by a party seeking to hold someone else liable for all or part of a claim against them:
+FRCP Rules 13(g) and 14(a) both permit joinder of claims by a party seeking to hold someone else liable for all or part of a claim against them:

 ### Rule 13(g)